FAQs - State pensions abroad

 Your final pension will be calculated according to your contribution record in each country: the sum you will receive from each will correspond to the length of your social security coverage there.

 NO — The periods you completed in other countries will be taken into account.
-All the periods will be "aggregated" (added-up) and your UK pension will be calculated on a pro-rata basis.
+All the periods will be "aggregated" (added-up) and your Irish pension will be calculated on a pro-rata basis.

 The same rules will apply in each country concerned.
-If you've been covered for less than a year in the UK, a special rule may apply, as some countries don't provide a pension for short periods: your months of contribution or residence in the UK will not be lost but taken into account in the calculation of your pension by the other country or countries where you worked for longer.
+If you've been covered for less than a year in Ireland, a special rule may apply, as some countries don't provide a pension for short periods: your months of contribution or residence in Ireland will not be lost but taken into account in the calculation of your pension by the other country or countries where you worked for longer.